Injury Prevention Shrewsbury, MO

 Injury Prevention for Senior Citizens in Shrewsbury, MO

-Falls in the elderly were responsible for over 3 million emergency room admissions and over 34,000 fatalities.
-Research demonstrates that physical activity can go a long way in reducing the risk of falls.
-Other conditions like arthritis that are wear and tear injuries can be slowed down by physical therapy exercises that keep your soft tissue and joints healthy.
-While the physical demands for seniors may not be as high as an athlete, the same principles of strength, stability, flexibility, and ideal posture can greatly aid in injury prevention.
+Falls in the elderly accounted for over 3 million emergency room visits and more than 34,000 deaths.
+Studies show that physical activity is invaluable in preventing falls.
+Other conditions that cause pain such as arthritis that are wear and tear injuries can be slowed down by physical therapy exercises that keep your soft tissue and joints healthy.
+While the physical demands for older adults may not be as high as an athlete, healthy strength, stability, flexibility, and optimal posture can greatly aid in injury prevention.

 Other services we offer in Shrewsbury, MO include: